 If your project is particularly large or complex you may benefit from having a pre-lodgement meeting with our building staff.
 This will ensure that anything needing clarification can be discussed and resolved before the application is submitted.

 To download the guidance notes and application form, follow the links below.
 You can save the application form to your computer, then complete it before sending it to us.
+The documents open in a new window.

 You may wish to apply for a Project Information Memorandum (PIM) which will give you important information about the site that is relevant to your project.